 - The strengths and protective factors in the child's life. - The need/harm or potential need/harm to the child.
-Separating the issues e.g. DSV, drug misuse, emotional abuse, mental health difficulties. - To judge 'significance' the following should be referenced: How long the need/harm has been going on for (Duration).
+Separating the issues e.g. drug misuse, emotional abuse, mental health difficulties. - The 'significance' of any harm experienced, exploring how long the need/harm has been going on for (Duration).
 How often it is happening/has happened (Frequency).
 The context in which it happens/has happened.
 The seriousness of the incident/s or situation. - If the child has been harmed or at risk of harm, what the harm attributable to (Cause) i.e. (a) the parenting/parent's behaviour (b) the environment or harm in the community (c) the child is beyond parental control. - What has been or will be the impact on the child's health and wellbeing in the immediate, medium and long term. - Where there are multiple concerns, is there a correlation, do they compound each other? - The parent's response to the concerns raised.
 E.g. Recognition and insight into the concerns.
 Do they accept responsibility?
 Have they been able to offer alternatives?
 How able are the parents/carers to manage the risk factors themselves? - The level of engagement from the parents.
 E.g. Their level of co-operation or resistance.
-When considering the parents behaviour, is there a genuine commitment to change, compliance with requirements, disguised compliance and/or overt non-engagement; - Whether any professional intervention thus far has made any difference.
+When considering the parents behaviour, is there a genuine commitment to change, compliance with requirements, disguised compliance and/or overt non-engagement. - Whether any professional intervention thus far has made any difference.
 Has anything changed in relation to (1) the child's experience (2) the parenting being given.
 What is it?
-If little or nothing has changed: - What is parent's ability & motivation (capacity) to change, what is the likelihood of change in the future?
-How soon is that change likely to occur and is this soon enough for the child? - If change is present what is the likelihood of change being sustained when professionals are not present?
+If little or nothing has changed. - What is parent's ability & motivation (capacity) to change, what is the likelihood of change in the future?
+How soon is that change likely to occur and is this soon enough for the child?

+- If change is present what is the likelihood of change being sustained when professionals are not present?
 Being clear about what level of engagement helps to predict this.
-If there is genuine commitment, the likelihood of maintenance is higher than if you only have compliant behaviour.

-- Triggers for relapse?
+If there is genuine commitment, the likelihood of maintenance is higher than if you only have compliant behaviour. - Triggers for relapse?
 If some change has been achieved, what might cause the situation to return as before?
-E.g. The return of an abusive partner triggering a return to alcohol misuse; - The analysis should note what is not known about the child & family and consideration given to its importance, recognising whether a robust analysis can be made without it. - Professional judgement: Once the issues have been weighed up, the social worker needs to predict 'on a balance of probability' and with a safe level of uncertainty, the likelihood of the concerns continuing or re-emerging in the future and what factors are likely to increase the risk of harm. - ✓ Plans: If the assessment has identified unmet need or harm, the social worker should recommend what needs to change and what, if any, help or services the family need to make those changes.
-This informs the child's plan which the social worker should develop with the family.
-The initial plan will provide any subsequent lead professional, Families First worker or statutory social worker with a clear outline of what help and services are required. - ✓ Timeliness of assessment: The length and depth of the assessment should be proportionate to the complexity of the child's situation and the level of need/harm.
+E.g. The return of an abusive partner triggering a return to alcohol misuse. - Professional judgement: Once the issues have been weighed up, the social worker needs to predict 'on a balance of probability' and with a safe level of uncertainty, the likelihood of the concerns continuing or re-emerging in the future and what factors are likely to increase the risk of harm. - Timeliness of assessment: The length and depth of the assessment should be proportionate to the complexity of the child's situation and the level of need/harm.
 The social worker and manager should estimate the number of visits and expected length of time it will take to complete the assessment at the point of allocation.
-This should be reviewed after the first visit and any extension authorised by the manager.
-All assessments should be completed, and the final report shared with family no later than 45 days of receipt of the referral. - ✓ Provision of information, guidance and signposting: Where the assessment concludes the child is not in need or at risk of harm, the family should be provided with advice and signposted to a service for support as required.
-This should take place without delay and should be completed no later than 20 days from the end of the assessment. - ✓ Transferring the family to Early Help Families First Service: If the family require a Families First service and provide consent for this to happen, a referral to the service should be made, a transfer discussion should take place with the allocated Families First worker and a joint visit to the family to handover.
-This should take place without delay and should be completed no later than 10 days from the end of the assessment.
+This should be reviewed after the first visit and any extension authorized by the manager.
+All assessments should be completed, and the final report shared with family and wherever possibly multi agency colleagues, no later than 45 days of receipt of the referral (this may be less as directed by the manager).